Republicans Are Using An Obscure Law To Repeal Some Obama-Era Regulations

 - The Interior Department's stream-protection rule, which prevented mountaintop removal coal operations from dumping the rubble into stream valleys.

-- The Security and Exchange Commission's oil anti-corruption rule, which requires energy companies to report payments made to foreign governments.
+- The Securities and Exchange Commission's oil anti-corruption rule, which requires energy companies to report payments made to foreign governments.

 - The broadband-privacy rule, put in place by the FCC which required Internet service providers to get their subscribers' permission before selling their data to third parties.